nicholostyler/nicholostyler.github.io/README.md

 I planned to merge the contacts to have their own tasks and appointments instead of being separate.
 I also managed to convert all the code into .NET and cross platform .NET Core.
 The other planned updates that I wanted to make for Module One made more sense to be included and worked on for the algorithms section as it involved developing a search algorithm.
 Instead, I created a whole new menu system to allow the user to delete, update, and create contacts, tasks, appointments.

 The process of creating and enhancing the artifact was tough and I learned a lot.
 I learned about how C# handles their syntax and how it implements throwing exceptions.
 In CS-320, it did not cover user input and output in the console terminal.
-Some hurdles that I faced were trying to do too much all at once, this created timeline issues where I had trouble finishing all of it in the time alloted.
+Some hurdles that I faced were trying to do too much all at once, this created timeline issues where I had trouble finishing all of it in the time allotted.

 *Example of an enhancement - showcasing the addition of a interactive menu for the user.*
 ```